What is a linked list?

 Explanation:

-Here is an example of how to create a linked list in C++ using a template class:
+Here is a sample illustrating the creation of a linked list in C++ employing a template class:

 #include <iostream>